Annier-z/CGS/README.md

 </html>
 ```
 ## Appendix B JavaScripts & CSS
-Key Scripts are refered in the section [Detailed Development](#2-detailed-development).
+Key Scripts are referred to in the section [Detailed Development](#2-detailed-development).
 - For Template-related and third-party plug-ins
 >See [Source Code](https://www.geos.ed.ac.uk/~s2298227/CGS/assets/) for more details.